FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     ??? info "Features of NOMAD **Datasets**"
         - **Creation:** Datasets are created and managed by users.
         - **Structure:** Datasets are associated to a user account and are listed in the *Your datasets* page in the GUI.
-They serve as containers for curated and related data entires.
+They serve as containers for curated and related data entries.
-        - **Organization:** Datasets contains several entries from various uploads.
-One entry can be contained in many dataset.
+        - **Organization:** Datasets contain entries from one or more uploads.
+An entry can belong to multiple datasets.
         - **Sharing & Publishing:** Datasets are published independent of uploads and you can get a DOI for your datasets.

 For more detailed explanation, you can refer to this [page](../explanation/basics.md).